Codex-Crusader/coding-war-crimes/README.md

-# Tiny CS Projects - A War Crimes Documentation
+# Coding War Crime - A War Crimes Documentation

 A collection of small code snippets, experiments, and **intentional coding atrocities**.
 This repo documents my journey as a long-term learner by deliberately writing terrible code to understand *why* we don't do things this way.